-Do all of that, but hold off on killing Caesar until after you walk into Edward Sallow's tent, and hear the Would-Be-God-King list off all the ways you have screwed him over, and THEN kill him.
+- Do all of that, but hold off on killing Caesar until after you walk into his tent, and hear the Would-Be-God-King list off all the ways you have screwed him over, and then kill him.

 Caesar: You're the courier who's caused so much trouble for my Legion, and yet you dare come before me.
 Vulpes Inculta, the best of my frumentarii, is dead.
 All the bribes I sent to the Omertas ended up buying me nothing.
 The Great Khans aren't exactly clamoring to fight for my Legion now.
 The garrison I established at Nelson has been wiped out.
 Years of meticulous scheming to place a mole at Camp McCarran - wasted.
 The Kings of Freeside are cooperating with the NCR now, which frees up soldiers to defend the dam.
 You even disrupted a promising weapons deal with the Van Graffs.
 So tell me this, because I really want to know: I am feared - with good reason - but you of all people dare to come before me, the mighty Caesar.
 What were you thinking?

 Courier: [Terrifying Presence] That I'd decorate this tent with your guts.

 Caesar: Praetorians, to me!